Valentukis/VPN-client-Front-end/README.md

 Welcome to **NachoVPN**, a desktop application built with **Electron** that provides secure VPN connectivity with user authentication.
 This project is developed by a team of six first-year students at **Vilnius University**, as part of the **Informational Systems Engineering** course.

-> **Note:** This project is currently in **Alpha** stage.
-The backend has not yet been fully deployed and is intended for development and testing purposes.

 ## Table of Contents

 - [Project Overview](#project-overview)